 Friendship Buddies (Friendship Patrol in Year 2 and Blue Caps in Year 6) do a great job of encouraging positive friendships and play.
 We also have an established School Council, giving all children opportunities to have a voice.

-Mrs Asquith leads our PSHCE curriculum with support from Miss Toone, Mrs Stanford and Mrs Pashley in our School Council work.
+Mrs Asquith leads our PSHCE curriculum and Miss Masi supports our school council work.

 - Click here to view our PSHCE policy.

 At Hilton, we teach the children about e-safety through their computing lessons.
 This begins with basic skills such as remembering to ask an adult before using the internet in Year 1 and, by Year 6, the children are taught the difference between on-line friends and in-person friends and the kind of chat that is safe to have.
 Mrs Brooks is the teacher responsible for online safety in school.

 Information to help keep your child safe online can be found on several websites.
 The following we have found to be particularly useful:

 The Child Exploitation and Online Protection (CEOP) website is run by the National Crime Agency.
 It has links to various websites and information available for all ages of children.
 In addition, if you wish to report a concern relating to online safety, visit the link below.

 The internet has changed all of our lives, particularly our children’s.
 For parents and carers this opens up a whole new world of things to be aware of.
 For many of us, this can all be a bit too much.
 You might be struggling to keep up with the things your child is doing online, you might wonder whether what they are doing is safe, and you might also be thinking how can I be as good a parent online as I am offline?
 This site aims to make online parenting simple!